All Episodes

 In fact, Snerdley, you people don't know this, all day yesterday was imploring me to tell the guy to go.

-You remember how I started the program.
+You remember how I started the program?

-I I mentioned to you that I'm uncomfortable telling the guy to go.
+I mentioned to you that I'm uncomfortable telling the guy to go.

-I did, I was very open, I hope he does, pull out, and I tried to make the case why it was the right thing to do, pull out, but I made the point.
+And I tried to make the case why it was the right thing to do to pull out.

-I don't want people telling me when to quit this radio show.
+But I made the point, I don't want people telling me when to quit this radio show.

-The heck with that's never gonna happen.
+The heck with that, that's never going to happen.

-So I uh understand that, but something happened.
+So I understand that, but something happened.

 And it's unfortunate.